dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/configuration.md

 This guidance applies to the **`Client`** project of a hosted Blazor WebAssembly solution or a Blazor WebAssembly app.

-:::moniker-end

-For server-side ASP.NET Core app configuration, see <xref:fundamentals/configuration/index>.
+For server-side ASP.NET Core app configuration in the **`Server`** project of a hosted Blazor WebAssembly solution, see <xref:fundamentals/configuration/index>.

 On the client, configuration is loaded from the following app settings files by default:

 * `wwwroot/appsettings.json`.
 * `wwwroot/appsettings.{ENVIRONMENT}.json`, where the `{ENVIRONMENT}` placeholder is the app's [runtime environment](xref:fundamentals/environments).

+:::moniker-end

 > [!NOTE]
 > Logging configuration placed into an app settings file in `wwwroot` isn't loaded by default.
 For more information, see the [Logging configuration](#logging-configuration) section later in this article.